Want to go straight to the recipe? Click here to go to the marmalade puddings recipe.

 - ⅓ cup all-purpose flour 42 grams

-- 1 tbsp thick marmalade plus 4 tsp extra to put at the bottom of each ramekin
+- 1 tablespoon thick marmalade plus 4 teaspoon extra to put at the bottom of each ramekin

 - 1 yolk from a large egg